 DHR Ghoom Museum

 DHR Ghum Museum is one of the three museums of Darjeeling Himalayan Railways.
 It's located at the Ghum railway station premises.
-The museum room is right above the Ghum station.

-Ghum (also spelt as Ghoom) is country's highest rail station at an altitude of 7,400ft.
-The other two DHR museums are located at Kurseong and Sukna.
 In 1999, the famous narrow gauge Toy Train of the Darjeeling Himalayan Railway was accorded the UNESCO World Heritage status.
 And in the year 2000, the Ghum Museum was established and opened to the visitors to showcase its heritage.

 Baby Sivok, the oldest Toy Train Engine of DHR